 - Your attendance both in class and in placement must be a minimum of 85% overall.
 Ideally 100%

 - A DBS check.
-We will carry out this for you before starting your placement, unless you are already employed in school, and they have carried out an appropriate check
+We'll carry out this for you before starting your placement.
+Unless you're already employed in school, and they've carried out the right check

 - If you're already employed in school, you can use your workplace as your placement.